build3r/TodayILearned/stoic_lessons/lessons_2021.md

 30. Aug 30: Don't be a person who says yes with mouth and no with their action.
 If you feel lazy or unsatisfied with work then ask yourself why are you doing this.
 31. Aug 31: Try to adopt the Socrates belief that "No one does wrong on purpose".
 They may have wrong information belief or just in bad state of mind.
 Cut them slack as you would for yourself.
 ----
+## Fortitude and Resilience

 1. Sep 01: Train yourself with Indifference: The attitude of carrying forward what may come.
 This will prepare you for any condition or any luck.
 2. Sep 02: Stoic philosophy is like physical therapy, you are trying to heal and it will hurt, but you will come out stronger.
 3. Sep 03: You always be training and preparing for whatever life throw at you.
 There is no time off.
 4. Sep 04: Consider adversities as experience which will form you character.
 "What doesn't kill me makes me stronger" - Nietzsche